jdbirla/JD_Spring_Data_JPA_Hibernate_Master/CS_Hibernate.md

 - persist(): Use when you're certain you're saving a new entity and don't need the generated ID immediately.
 - save(): Use when you need the generated ID immediately after saving a new entity.
 - saveOrUpdate(): Use when you're unsure whether an entity is new or existing, and you want to handle both cases in a single method call.
-**Important Notes:**
-- While `persist` is specific to JPA, `save` and `saveOrUpdate` are specific to Hibernate.
-- JPA, being a specification, doesn't provide `save` or `saveOrUpdate`.
-Hibernate, as an implementation of JPA, provides these methods for additional flexibility.
-- In JPA, the primary equivalent to `save` is `persist`, and there isn't a direct equivalent to `saveOrUpdate`.
-The behavior of `saveOrUpdate` can be achieved using a combination of `merge` and proper entity management.
-- Always consider the specific requirements and behavior of your application when choosing between these methods.

-Remember that the choice between these methods may depend on the specific use case and the underlying persistence provider you are using.

 ### Keys
 ### Primary key